Guemes Island ferry: Ferry and crew

 The current ferry, M/V Guemes, (91 tons) is a 21-vehicle, 100-passenger, diesel-powered ferry designed by Nickum & Spaulding of Seattle and built by Gladding-Hearn Shipbuilding in Somerset, Massachusetts.
 She was launched on Dec.
 21, 1978 and put into service on the Anacortes-Guemes route in 1979.

 The ferry operates daily and transports roughly 200,000 vehicles and 400,000 passengers annually.
 Its certificate of inspection sets the capacity at 100 passengers and three crew members.

-Crew members regularly conduct drills in abandoning ship, overboard rescue, and shipboard firefighting.
-The crew also undergoes regular training in first aid, CPR, and hazardous materials spill prevention and response.

-In 2021, there were 19 crew on the roster (four full-time, six part-time, and nine on-call).
-Ten had 100-ton master's licenses and seven were certified to serve as captain of the ferry.
+In July 2025, there were 20 crew on the roster — four captains (one full-time, three regular part-time), one engineer, and 15 deckhands.

-The Guemes was presented a plaque by the crew of the NanSea in appreciation for assistance rendered when the 28-foot motor yacht developed engine trouble and went adrift the evening of July 28, 1995 in Guemes Channel.

-The Guemes was presented a certificate of commendation by the Skagit County Board of County Commissioners for the crew's rescue of a kayaker between Guemes and Cypress islands on Feb.
-21, 1999.
+The ferry will eventually be replaced by a newly built electric ferry using funds from the Climate Commitment Act's Cap-and-Invest program.